The below is a summary version of Brave’s privacy policy. A full version is available on request to Brave’s head office on 0448 088 380 or

 Brave will seek to understand, investigate, and resolve all instances of query or complaint in a timely manner and ensure a mutually beneficially outcome is obtained for all parties.

 If a resolution is unable to be sought, the person making the enquiry may wish to take the matter further and lodge formal feedback or a complaint.
-Brave has a number of policies and procedures that outline the specific practises that are to be followed in the event of feedback or a complaint being made, and the nature of the concern will decide which procedure is to be followed:
+Brave has policies and procedures that outline the specific practises that are to be followed in the event of feedback, or a complaint being made, and the nature of the concern will decide which procedure is to be followed.

 If, after the complaint or feedback process has been followed, an individual is still not happy with the way that Brave has handled their concerns, they can raise the matter with the Office of the Australian Information Commissioner at https://www.oaic.gov.au/.

-11. Child Safe Organisation: Protecting children & young people
+Child Safe Organisation: Protecting children and young people

 As a Child Safe organisation, Brave recognises the responsibility for children’s safety and protection is embedded within the organisation culture including governance, and organisational policies and practices.